-Our upbringing and family culture instill further dysfunctional thoughts, feelings and desires into us.
-And our culture’s worldview, with its internalized values, lock us into destructive feelings, desires and goals.
+Then our upbringing and family culture with fallen parents instill further dysfunctional thoughts, feelings, and desires into us.
+And our culture’s worldview, with its unhealthy internalized values of materialism, selfishness and pride lock us into destructive feelings, desires and goals.

-All these lead us to emotional pitfalls, to accepting false answers to the great human thirst for love and approval, for significance, security and belonging.
+All these lead us to emotional pitfalls, to accepting false answers to the great human thirst for love and approval, for significance and security, for fulfillment and belonging.
 These wrong answers then produce fear: fear of man, fear of the future, fear of failure, fear of pain, loss and hurt.
-Satan uses all these to oppress, control, and in the end, to crush us like the car in the picture below, killing all he can.
+Satan uses all of these to oppress, control, and in the end, he wants to crush us, killing all he can.